Jacob ben Wolf Kranz: History

 Kranz was born at Zietil (Yiddish זשעטל Zhetl)(now Dzyatlava), (then Lithuania now Belarus) in about 1740 and died at Zamość on 18 December 1804.
-At the age of eighteen he went to Międzyrzec Podlaski (Meseritz), where he occupied the position of preacher.
+At the age of eighteen he went to Międzyrzec Podlaski (Meseritz), where he served as a preacher.
 He stayed there for two years, and then became preacher successively at Zolkiev, Dubno, Włodawa (Lublin region), Kalisch, and Zamość.
 He remained at Dubno eighteen years and is best known for being the Rabbi here.
-He left Dubno for Vilnius at the request of the famous Elijah Wilna, who, having recently recovered from a sickness and being unable to study, sought diversion in his conversation.
+He left Dubno for Vilnius at the request of the famous Vilna Gaon, who, having recently recovered from a sickness and being unable to study, sought diversion in his conversation.

-Kranz was considered to be unrivalled preacher.
+Kranz was considered to be unrivaled preacher.
 Possessed of great eloquence, he illustrated both his sermons and his homiletic commentaries with parables taken from human life.
 By such parables he explained the most difficult passages of the Tanakh, and cleared up many perplexing questions in Halakha.
 He was also an eminent rabbinical scholar, and on many occasions was consulted as an authority.

 Confronted with imposters there were several tests that Kranz would go through to prove he was the true Maggid, opening the Tanakh at random, and inventing parables on the spot.

 Books

-All of Kranz's works were published after his death by Abraham Bär Flahm with the permission of Kranz's son Yitzhak Kranz who found the writings of the Maggid in Mezritch where he had preached.
+All of Kranz's works were published after his death by Abraham Bär Flahm with the permission of Kranz's son Yitzhak Kranz who found notes left over by the Maggid in Mezritch where he had preached, and was able to piece together parts of some other books.